Robert Dunn (novelist)

-In 2012, Dunn published his first photobook, OWS, which was later added to the permanent collection of the New York Public Library.
-Further photobooks include the Angel Parade series (2012–present), Meeting Robert Frank (2013), New York Street, A Carnival of Souls, I Shall Be Free #7, La Mala Hora, Taylor Swift Doesn’t Own the Color Red, Sorrow Street, Black Cat Bone, Absolutely 28 Goldfish, Tokyo Cool, Red Lips and Shadow Kings, The Abyss Above/The Abyss Below, Electrick Spirits, Furious Palms, Purloined Souls, and Guillotine.

-A number of Dunn's photobooks are in the collections of the Museum of Modern Art, the International Center of Photography, and the Center for Book Arts.
+In 2012, Dunn published his first photobook, OWS, now in the permanent library collection of the New York Public Library.
+A photo from OWS was in an International Center of Photography show in 2014.
+More recent photobooks include his Angel Parade series, now up to volume 16 (2012 to present), Meeting Robert Frank (2013), New York Street, A Carnival of Souls, I Shall Be Free #7, Electrick Spirits, and Purloined Souls.
+Many of Dunn's photobooks are also in the permanent collections of the Museum of Modern Art and the International Center of Photography libraries.